• Skip to primary navigation

 The entire Caribbean coast is in the province of Limon and is divided into two main areas: Caribbean North aka Tortuguero and Caribbean South aka Puerto Viejo de Talamanca.

 Puerto Viejo is the main tourist town in the South Caribbean, surrounded by gorgeous beaches and nature.
-Although the area is touristic, the town is small and maintains a raw charm that people love.
+This small town maintains a raw charm that people love.
 You can drive, shuttle or take the bus directly to Puerto Viejo.
 Driving is around 5 hours, bus is around 6.5 and shuttle is around 5-6 hours.

 Cahuita is a small town 13 kilometers (8 miles) north of Puerto Viejo.
 It’s home to the Cahuita National Park which houses some of the biggest coral reefs in the country.